maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ```
 - Example for verifying GPIO status via GPIO Registers
 ```
-First, you need to check spec for GPIO Port Registers.
+First, you have to check the datasheet for GPIO Port Registers.

 Example: Get GPIO0 pin direction and value.
 GPIO0:   GPIO0_BA = 0xf0010000